Sava2008/Sava2008/README.md

 - 💞️ I’m looking forward to collaborating on my projects
 - 📫 How to reach me on discord: convinced9058
 - 😄 Pronouns: he, his, him
-- ⚡ Fun fact: stones are soft. they just contract when we touch them
+- ⚡ Fun fact: stones are soft. they just strain their muscles when we touch them

 <!---
 Sava2008/Sava2008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.